Skip to main content

 How much does cancer treatment cost with Medicare?

 Medicare does not cover the full cost of cancer treatments.
-As with all coverage, there are out-of-pocket costs.
+As with all coverage, there are out-of-pocket costs that vary depending on the facility, person’s income, stage of cancer, and treatment location.
 A study showed that back in 2017, the average out-of-pocket costs for Medicare beneficiaries ranged between $5,976 and $8,115 after a cancer diagnosis.

-Medicare Part A has a per-benefit-period deductible of $1,632 and coinsurance of $0 for the first 60 days as a hospital inpatient, $408 per day for days 61-90, and $816 per lifetime reserve day.
-There is a coinsurance of $204 per day for days 21-100 in a skilled nursing facility.
+Medicare Part A covers inpatient expenses with a set deductible and coinsurance cost for each benefit period.
 A benefit period begins the day that you are admitted to a hospital or skilled nursing facility and ends after you have stopped receiving inpatient care for 60 consecutive days.

 The cost of prescription medications under a Medicare Part D plan will vary.
 It’s always best practice to look closely at the prescription drug plan formulary to ensure all your cancer medications will be covered.